 School Guidance Counselor: How to Become a School Guidance Counselor

-Learn how to become a guidance counselor.
-Research the job description, education and licensing requirements and find out how to start a career as a guidance counselor.
+Learn how to become a school guidance counselor.
+Research the job description, education and licensing requirements, and find out how to start a career as a guidance counselor.

 |Degree Level||Nearly all states require a master's degree or other post-baccalaureate coursework**|

 |Degree Field||Bachelor's in any area; master's in counselor education or counseling psychology**|

 |Licensure and/or Certification||All states require a license to work in the public schools; most states require a background check*|

 |Experience||Fieldwork or practicum**|